presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 title: "Deploying R Shiny apps using ShinyProxy on Windows 10"
 subtitle: ""
-summary: "This post 1) reviews the popular options of deploying R Shiny apps and 2) explores a way of deploying Shiny apps with ShinyProxy, an open source tool with enterprise features."
+summary: "This post provides a guide to use ShinyProxy, an open-source tool with enterprise features, to deploy R Shiny apps."
 authors: [Yihui Fan]
 tags: [R, R Shiny, ShinyProxy]
 categories: [Data Science]